 And if anyone forces you to go one mile, go with him two miles.
 Matthew 5:41 ESV

-The context in the example from Jesus is that a Roman could force someone support him on his journey for a mile.
-(The Roman soldier rule is common lore associated with this verse but I have not been able to find an authoritative source) In anger and fear one would be forced to follow such a command.
+In anger and fear one would be forced to follow such a command.
 Yet Jesus tells the Disciples that if forced to go the first mile out of duty or obligation, then go a second mile out of love and service.
-Such a gesture will be noticed and that kind of servant attitude is an example of how Jesus lived and died on humanities behalf.
+Such a gesture will be noticed.
+That kind of servant attitude is an example of how Jesus lived and died on behalf his followers.
 There is no place for ego or pride in such an act of service.
-Without ego we are more likely to understand God’s plan and less likely to struggle against others when we want our own way.
+Without ego we are more likely to understand God’s plan.
+Also without ego we are less likely to struggle against others when we want our own way.

 I appeal to you, brothers, by the name of our Lord Jesus Christ, that all of you agree, and that there be no divisions among you, but that you be united in the same mind and the same judgment.
 1 Corinthians 1:10 ESV